kyma-incubator/terraform-modules/google_gke_infra/README.md

 - **k8s_resources_to_create**
 - **k8s_resources_to_destroy**

-These variables expect a list of Base64 encoded manifests and will apply/destroy them respectively.
+These variables expect a list of base64-encoded manifests and will apply/destroy them respectively.
 You can use a setup like the following in your Terraform plan:

 ```hcl
 module "k8s" {